Xenon 1.0

 e.g. A size of 2,500: <Size=2,500>

 The xenon document itself is a named object, array or scalar.
-All of the examples here are both valid documents and could be inserted inside an object.
+All of the examples here are both valid documents but could be inserted inside an object.

 Objects